Tiloweb/SymfonyBase64Bundle/README.md

-                'required' => false, // Can be true 'deleteLabel' => 'Delete', // Optional if "required" is true, default : "Delete" 'width' => 600, // Optionnal : If set, the image will be resized 'height' => 400 // Optionnal : If not setted, the ratio will be respected ))
+                'required' => false, // Can be true 'deleteLabel' => 'Delete', // Optional if "required" is true, default : "Delete" 'width' => 600, // Optionnal : If set, the image will be resized 'height' => 400 // Optionnal : If not setted, the ratio will be respected, if setted with width, the image will be cropped.
+            ))
         ;
     }